jenkinsci/mesos-plugin/README.md

 ### Jenkins master authentication ###

 By default the Jenkins slaves launched by Mesos connect back to Jenkins master using anonymous access.
-If Jenkins master needs authentication to connect to it, the authentication credentials (e.g., "--jnlpCredentials") can be provided via the "Additional Jenkins Slave Agent JVM arguments" option.
+If Jenkins master needs authentication for a JNLP slave agent to connect to it, the authentication credentials (e.g., "--jnlpCredentials") can be provided via the "Additional Jenkins Slave Agent JNLP arguments" option.

 Thats it!